calacademy-research/citations_finder/README.md

   e.g.: "chinese academy of sciences" and "chinese" - the latter masks the former.

 * Todo: Add "cas number" to exclusion when above bug is fixed

+* TODO: (potentially very bad) - in scan.py:
+  this only encompasses a few of the tags we end up scanning for in more detail with user specified things later - and I think it's currently the screening step. that's bad; let's review to ensure that the top level screen encompasses all the strings currently in _get_collection_manager_names and _get_scored_strings.